 1. Heat wok over medium high heat.
 Add oil and heat for a minute.
 Add sliced shallots, cook for a minute to just soften.
 Dried shrimp and mushrooms are added next.
 Stir Fry for about 2 mins or till a slight fragrance wafts to your nose.

-2. Sliced carrots, wood ears and seasoning go into the hot wok next for a quick stir fry before ridge gourd slices and water is poured in.
+2. Sliced carrots, wood ears and seasoning go into the hot wok next for a quick stir fry before ridge gourd slices are added and water is poured in.
 Raise heat to high and cover to cook for about 5 mins .

 3. Lift cover, lower heat and add the bean threads.
 Stir and continue to cook till bean threads soften and absorb the colour of the sauce.
 Optional wine and sesame oil are each drizzled in next.
 Switch off the heat.